ibm-cloud-docs/cloud-databases/bi-tutorial.md

 ## Summary
 {: #summary}

-In this tutorial, you used Terraform to provision a {{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) instance and then used the Analytics Add-On BI Connector to visualize your data in Tableau.
+In this tutorial, you used Terraform to provision a {{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) instance and then used the Analytics add-on BI Connector to visualize your data in Tableau.

 Remember, there are [offers available](https://www.ibm.com/cloud/free) to help you continue your IBM Cloud journey of discovery!{: .important}